Libby (service)

-Libby is a free-to-use proprietary web and mobile app developed by OverDrive, Inc. that allows users to borrow ebooks, audiobooks, and other digital materials from public libraries.
-The app connects to a user's library account using their library card number, enabling access to materials available through participating institutions.
-Once borrowed, items can be read or listened to directly within the app.
+Libby is a proprietary web and mobile app developed by OverDrive, Inc. that allows users to borrow ebooks, audiobooks, and other digital materials from public libraries.
+Users access content by linking a library card, and borrowed items can be read or listened to within the app.

-Libby is widely adopted, with approximately 90% of public libraries in North America offering access through the platform.

-Although free to end users, libraries pay licensing fees for access to materials.
+The service is free for users and offered by public libraries, who pay to license digital materials.
+Libby is widely used in North America.

+History

 Libby is a proprietary service and not classified as free or open-source software.
-Libby and its parent company, OverDrive, are owned by the private equity firm KKR.

-History

 Founding and early history

 Libby was introduced for beta testing in December 2016 and officially launched in June 2017.
 It was developed by OverDrive, Inc. as a successor to its earlier OverDrive Read and OverDrive Listen platforms.
 Both Libby and OverDrive are owned by private equity firm KKR.
 The app aimed to simplify and modernize the digital borrowing process.
 Libby's founding research was based on 36,000 library partners, analyzing one billion digital books borrowed.
-Libby includes Catalog Guides, which organize materials by audience, genre, language, or theme.
-Libby offers personalized recommendations in a variety of ways.
-The homepage is a standout feature that showcases new and trending picks at the library readers are in.
-It also offers curated lists, which include staff picks, seasonal selections and themed media.
+Libby's Catalog Guides organize materials by audience, genre, language, and theme.
+The app also includes recommendation features based on user activity.
+The homepage showcases new and trending picks at the library readers are linked to, as well as staff picks, seasonal selections, and themed media.

 Libby Book Awards established

-In 2023, Libby Book Awards is a book award contest put on by Libby.
+In 2023, the Libby Book Awards were established, recognizing librarian-recommended books across multiple categories, with a voting system of over 1,700 librarians.
 The first annual contest was held in 2024 and featured winners for Fiction, Nonfiction, Young Adult, Audiobook, Debut Author, Diverse Author, Comic Graphic Novel, Memoir & Autobiography, Cookbook, Mystery, Thriller, Romance, Fantasy, Romantasy, Science Fiction, Historical Fiction, and Book Club Pick.
-The Awards recognize librarian-recommended books across multiple categories.
-More than 1,700 librarians are allowed to vote on the nominees.